Diego Sanchez No Longer Working with Joshua Fabia

 This was first reported by MMA Fighting on Thursday after reaching out to Sanchez for comment.
 He is expected to make a formal announcement on the split sometime in the next week.

-This comes after controversy upon the controversy surrounding the polarizing UFC main-stay and Fabia, who has yet to comment on the reported end to the working relationship.
+This comes after controversy surrounding the polarizing UFC main-stay and Fabia, who has yet to comment on the reported end to the working relationship.
 Sanchez was granted his release from the UFC just months ago in the midst of a toxic relationship between the promotion and Fabia.

 Sanchez’s run with Fabia includes fighter meeting confrontations with UFC broadcast team members, back-and-forths in the media with UFC president Dana White, and unusual training regimens in which Fabia appears to hit Sanchez with strikes while the former The Ultimate Fighter winner is hanging upside down.